The Fit Question

 A survey carried out by a private equity recruitment firm found that 44% of graduates who joined the sector straight out of university left within three years.
 Some of these individuals may have left to join private equity firms, but the investment banking industry exacts a heavy physical and mental toll on its workers.

 Many investment bankers are Type A personalities, which means they are ambitious and driven.
 Young bankers are inducted into a stressful lifestyle from the get-go.
 They are encouraged to work long hours with very little free time to fit in socializing or relaxation.
 Many turn to caffeine and drugs to help them cope.
 Alcohol abuse is also rife in the investment banking sector.

 Investment banking is very well paid, but sign-on bonuses and a healthy pay packet come at a price.
-To survive as an investment banker, you need to have a high-stress threshold.
+To survive as an investment banker, you need to have a high stress threshold.
 You also need to be willing to say goodbye to your social life for a few years.

-To make sure you’re a good fit for investment banking, here is a list of traits that are important in the industry:
+To make sure you’re a good fit for investment banking, here is a list of traits that are considered important in the industry:

 The career progression in investment banking is as follows:

 Undergraduates are typically recruited straight out of university into a two-year analyst training scheme.
 This is the most junior job in an investment bank and you can expect to be an analyst for two years.
 If you last for two years, the top analysts are asked to complete the third year.
-The cream of the crop will then be promoted to associate level.
+The cream of the crop is then promoted to associate level.

 Associates perform the same tasks as an analyst, but they are also expected to act as a conduit between senior bankers and analysts.
 Associates typically assign work to analysts and check the final work product.